abhi-ops-88/portfolio-generator-platform/README.md

 - React team for the amazing framework
 - Firebase for authentication and database services
+- AWS for design inspiration and enterprise-grade patterns
 - Vercel, Netlify, and GitHub for hosting platforms
-- All contributors and users of this project
+- All contributors and users of DeckFolio

 ## 📞 Support